2sic/2sxc-eav-languages/README.md

 2. So to compare what changed, you can just use two tags and compare them - like this comparison between [08.00.04 and 08.00.05](https://github.com/2sic/2sxc-eav-languages/compare/2sxc_08.00.04...2sxc_08.00.05)

 As you can see in the previous example, the main difference (except for some .sln files) is a single line in the `edit-en.json` which also appears in the .js.
 You can now just tweak the URL of the compare link to comper any versions you need.

+### Testing your Translation in 2sxc

+To test your translation in 2sxc you must simply place them in a 2sxc in the `[2sxc]/dist/i18n/` folder and use the .js extension.
+Typically you would do this by running the grunt-script in this project but you can also do it manually.

+## Common Problems and Issues

+### Language Files are in the /dist/18n but don't get picked up by 2sxc

+The first thing you must check is if the browser is actually trying to retrieve them, and if they are being served by the server.
+For this you should watch the http-trafic on your browser, either using debug-tools in your browser (F12) or by using [fiddler](http://www.telerik.com/fiddler).

+1. Check if the browser is actually making requests to your files when working in 2sxc.
+If not, then apparently 2sxc doesn't know that it should load these languages.
+Make sure they are enabled in DNN & 2sxc, and that they are the current language.

+2. Check if you see 404-messages when your server responds.
+If yes, then the files must be in the wrong location.

+### Language Files are Delivered but don't work

+This usually happens if the JSON file is corrupt.
+Most common mistakes are:

+* bracket open/close missmatch { }
+* you forgot the quotes (") in the key - remember that a JSON always needs quotes, and they must be double quotes - like `"Label": "Save"`